AeroPress Review: What Makes It a Good Coffee and Espresso Maker?

 Value for Money – 4.5/5

 The AeroPress is very good value for money and an incredible budget coffee maker: it’s usually a bit more expensive than the most basic French press models, but it’s in the same price range as pour over coffee makers such as this manual dripper.
 Most importantly, the AeroPress is durable, reliable and built to last.
 You do have to buy paper filters, but they are very cheap.
 Or you can always invest in an Ameuus reusable metal filter, if you prefer, which also allows coffee oils to make it into the final cup (3).
+Here’s the difference between paper Aeropress filters and metal ones.

 Do NOT Buy If…

-You prefer larger quantities of robust coffee – Both the AeroPress and the French press make delicious coffee, but if you prefer a robust taste and course ground coffee then we recommend the good old French press, which you can get in different sizes to suit your caffeinated needs.
+You prefer larger quantities of robust coffee – Both the AeroPress and the French press make delicious coffee, but if you prefer a robust taste and coarse ground coffee then we recommend the good old French press, which you can get in different sizes to suit your caffeinated needs.
 If you’re still not too clear about the differences between the two, our AeroPress vs French Press article should help.

 You want something to use (and show off) at home – The AeroPress is quick and practical, but its best perk is the fact that it’s portable.
 If you don’t really intend on taking your brewer with you when you go on holiday and you’d rather have a more aesthetically pleasing single cup coffee maker to keep on your countertop then we think you are going to fall in love with the Nespresso Pixie.
 Read our full review of this machine.